jobovy/galpy/doc/source/orbit.rst

 .. image:: images/lp-orbit-integration-EzJz.png

+.. _fastchar:

 Fast orbit characterization
 -----------------------

-It is also possible to use galpy for the fast estimation of orbit parameters without performing any orbit integration via the Staeckel approximation.
-These methods use the estimated geometry of the (assumed) filled orbital tori to analytically calculate the orbit parameters.
+It is also possible to use galpy for the fast estimation of orbit parameters via the Staeckel approximation (originally used by `Binney (2012) <http://adsabs.harvard.edu/abs/2012MNRAS.426.1324B>`_ for the appoximation of actions in axisymmetric potentials), without performing any orbit integration.
+The method uses the geometry of the orbit tori to estimate the orbit parameters.
 After initialising an ``Orbit`` instance, this is done (as in the previous section) specifying ``analytic=True`` and selecting ``type='staeckel'`` (default in vX.X of galpy).

 >>> o.e(analytic=True, type='staeckel')

+if running the above without integrating the orbit, the potential should also be specified in the usual way

+>>> o.e(analytic=True, type='staeckel', pot=mp)

+again, where ``mp`` is the Miyamoto-Nagai potential of :ref:`Introduction:
+Rotation curves <rotcurves>`.
+This interface automatically computes the necessary Delta parameter based on the initial condition of the ``Orbit`` object.

+While this is useful and fast for individual ``Orbit`` objects, it is likely that users will want to rapidly evaluate the orbit parameters of large numbers of objects.
+It is possible to perform the orbital parameter estimation above through the :ref:`actionAngle <actionangle>` interface.
+To do this, we need arrays of the phase-space points ``R``, ``vR``, ``vT``, ``z``, ``vz``, and ``phi`` for the objects.
+We can then optionally estimate the individual Delta parameter for these phase-space points using

+>>> from galpy.actionAngle import estimateDeltaStaeckel
+>>> deltas = estimateDeltaStaeckel(mp, R, z, no_median=True)

+where ``no_median=True`` specifies that the function return the delta parameter at each given point rather than the median of the calculated deltas.
+The orbit parameters are then calculated by first specifying an ``actionAngle`` instance (with an arbitrary delta parameter), then using the ``EccZmaxRperiRap`` method with the data points and the estimated delta array:

+>>> aAS = actionAngleStaeckel(pot=mp, delta=0.4)
+>>> e, Zmax, rperi, rap = aAS.EccZmaxRperiRap(R, vR, vT, z, vz, phi, delta=deltas)

+Here, delta can alternatively be either a single scalar value for all points, negating the need for the estimation at each point.
+This method is also applicable in the ``actionAngleIsochrone``, ``actionAngleSpherical``, and ``actionAngleAdiabatic`` modules.
+This method returns parameters at speeds as fast as 3 microseconds per object.

 Accessing the raw orbit